 As the platform gained traction, and corporate sponsors such as those listed on the website, I took a more managerial role in the organisation, reviewing policy and procedure for enquiries, complaints, charity communications and other related tasks.
 Using our upstream payment provider tools, my day-to-day tasks also involved payment vetting of over £10,000 of donations per day, fraud review and dispute resolution, again working closely with fundraisers, charities and the issuing banks.

-As a FCA Small Payments Institute, we also have a reporting responsibility to them.
+As a FCA Small Payments Institute, we also had a reporting responsibility to them.

-This role is that of a secondment from my position at Nexbridge.
+This role was that of a secondment from my position at Nexbridge.